riceissa/issarice.com/wiki/phys-121.md

 clicker questions that may not even happen... was so discouraging that I began skipping several lectures toward the end of the course.

-The smartphysics: at first I thought I might evade the hefty fee by just doing every prelecture in the one month trial period, and get it out of the way.
+The SmartPhysics: at first I thought I might evade the hefty fee by just doing every prelecture in the one month trial period, and get it out of the way.
 Unfortunatley, they don't even give you access to the prelecture until a few days before the corresponding lecture takes